Hybee22/football-fixture-api/Readme.md

 - `SESSION_SECRET`: Secret key for session management
 - `JWT_SECRET`: Secret key for JSON Web Token generation and verification
 - `MONGODB_URI`: Your MongoDB connection string
+- `TEST_MONGODB_URI`: Your MongoDB connection string for testing
 - `FOOTBALL_DATA_API_KEY`: API key for football data provider
 - `SEED_DATABASE`: Set to 'true' if you want to seed the database on startup, 'false' otherwise
 - `SUPER_ADMIN_EMAIL`: Email for the super admin account
 - `SUPER_ADMIN_PASSWORD`: Password for the super admin account

-5. Build the TypeScript files:
+1. Build the TypeScript files:

    ```
    npm run build
    ```

-6. Start the server:
+2. Start the server:

    ```
    npm start